will-harvey/toolkit_seqTree/README.md

 Typically installation should complete in <1 minute.
 Alternatively, this repository can be cloned and the compiled locally.
 To do so, clone, navigate to the file toolkit_seqTree/toolkitSeqTree/toolkitSeqTree.Rproj and open with RStudio.
 Then click 'Build' and 'Install'.

-This package should be compatible with most versions of R and installation has been tested on Mac, Windows and Ubuntu.
+This package should be compatible with most versions of R and Rstudio and has been tested with R v4.3.2 (2023-10-31) and RStudio v2025.09.1+401.
+Installation has been tested on Mac, Windows and Ubuntu.
+No non-standard hardware is required for use.